codelabsab/rust-ocpp/README.md

 ## How to Use

 Add `rust-ocpp` as a dependency in your `Cargo.toml`.
-Note that there is no default version - you must explicitly specify which OCPP version(s) you want to use via feature flags.
+Note that there is no default version - you must explicitly specify which OCPP version(s) you want to use via feature flags

 ```toml
 [dependencies]